 “I didn’t think I needed a mammogram because I felt healthy and didn’t have a family history of breast cancer,” said Mimma, 59, who discovered a large mass in her left breast two years ago.

 The OBSP offers free screening to women aged 50 to 74 with no signs of breast cancer.
-It’s recommended that these women get a mammogram every two years since early detection through mammography can result in significant health benefits including increased treatment options and better survival rates.
+It’s recommended that these women get a mammogram every two years since early detection through mammography can result in significant health benefits including increased treatment options.